 The wool dress features a midi-length A-line skirt, waistband detailing, a slim-fitting bodice and bracelet-length sleeves.
 The lavender and blue dresses feature a bateau neckline, while the green has a square neckline.

-Sadly, the Kate dresses are no longer available to buy.
+Sadly, they’re no longer available to buy.
 Shop new-in Emilia Wickstead here.

 Kate Middleton wearing Emilia Wickstead: